karmab/kcli/docs/index.md

 This tool is meant to ease interaction with virtualization providers:

 * libvirt
+* vsphere
 * kubevirt
+* aws
+* gcp
+* ibmcloud
+* packet
 * ovirt
-* vsphere
 * openstack
-* gcp
-* aws
-* packet
-* ibmcloud

 You can:

-- manage those vms:
+- manage vms:
   - create
   - delete
   - list
   - info
   - ssh
   - start
   - stop
   - console
   - serialconsole,
   - create/delete disk
   - create/delete nic
   - clone
 - deploy them using profiles
 - define more complex workflows using *plans* and products.

-The tool can also deploy kubernetes clusters:
+Kubernetes clusters can also be deployed, either:

 - kubernetes generic (kubeadm)
-- openshift
-- okd
+- openshift/okd
 - k3s
+- kind
+- microshift

 # Installation

 ## Libvirt Hypervisor Requisites

-If you don't have libvirt installed on the target hypervisor, you can use the following command to get you going:
+If you don't have libvirt installed on the target hypervisor, you can use the following command:

 ```bash
 sudo yum -y install libvirt libvirt-daemon-driver-qemu qemu-kvm